 Indicator 2.3.1 Analysis shows that feedstock harvesting does not exceed the long-term production capacity of the forest, avoids significant negative impacts on forest productivity and ensures long-term economic viability.
 Harvest levels are justified by inventory and growth data.
-Finding Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure it Enviva is aware of forest impact assessments, planning implementation and monitoring efforts, forestry best management practices in all of Enviva's supply areas.
+Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure it Enviva is aware of forest impact assessments, planning implementation and monitoring efforts, forestry best management practices in all of Enviva's supply areas.
 The annual review requires an analysis of growth to drain in the supply area.
 A 2015 Forest2Market report titled Wood Supply Market Trends in the US South concluded that in 2014, the total wood consumption for all markets in the south was only 3.3% of total forest inventory.
 Removals for pellet production represents 0.3% of all the US South standing inventory.
-The catchment area for Sampson contains 10.8 million hectares of forested land.
-The annual growth to drain ratio of the supply base is 1.83:1 for all species, 2.88:1 for hardwood, and 1.64:1 for pine.
+Finding The annual growth to drain ratio of the supply base is 1.61:1 for all species, 1.83:1 for hardwood, and 1.55:1 for pine.
 A positive growth to drain ratio indicates that forest growth exceeds harvest removals.
-In the supply base area total inventory has increased by an average of 1.65% annually between 2000 and 20172 (Figure 1).
-Since 2000, US Forest Service Forest Inventory Analysis (FIA) data indicates a slight increase in forest area in the counties covered included in the Sampson supply base area.
-Overall, the inventory has been growing while the forestland itself has remained steady.
+In the Gulf region of the U.S. South, total inventory has increased by an average of 1.2% annually between 2000 and 2017.
+Since 2000, US Forest Service Forest Inventory Analysis (FIA) data indicates an increase in forest area in the states covered included in the Enviva supply base area.
 Enviva is just one of several industries and entities sourcing wood in its supply base area.
-Removals of both pine and hardwood for pellet production in the region comprised only 10.6% of total harvest volume in 2017.
-Primary harvesting activity and wood consumption in the South is driven by saw-timber markets, with total removals for the pellet industry comprising only 0.2% of the total pine inventory and 0.3% of the total hardwood inventory.
-In 2017, the pellet industry consumption of both pine and hardwood species used 0.2% of
+Removals of both pine and hardwood for pellet production in the Southern region comprised only 2.7% of total harvest volume in 2017.
+Primary harvesting activity and wood consumption in the South is driven by saw-timber markets, with total removals for the pellet industry comprising only 0.1% of the total pine inventory and 0.08% of the total hardwood inventory.
+In 2017, pine pulpwood removals for the entire pellet industry accounted for 3.8% of total pine pulpwood removals for all wood product classifications